Vietnam's Next Top Model season 7: Episode 12

 In the end, this percent-vote result revealed that Phong will be returned as a 5th contestant to be completed in the final round.
-This final showdown will be consisted of 2 parts, the Black & Red shades of fashion theme (for Top 5) & the big-mirror shot pose (for Top 3).
-After the first part of the finals was ended, Thanh, Quang & Chau will advance to the second part while Phong & Trang are eliminated.
+This final showdown will be consisted of 2 parts, the Black & Red shades of fashion runway (for Top 5) & the big-mirror photoshoot (for Top 3).
+After the first part of the finals was ended, Thanh, Quang & Châu will advance to the second part while Phong & Trang T. are eliminated.
 In the second part of this episode, all 3 remaining contestants impressed the judges well but they will determine who will be the winner of this cycle.
-The cover of Harper's Bazaar that was shown on the screen featuring the Top 5 contestants will reveal the winner, and that was Chau who came out to break the rules for her to win.
+The cover of Harper's Bazaar that was shown on the screen featuring the Top 5 contestants will reveal the winner, and that was Châu who came out to break the rules for her to win.